Aging Life presentation Aging Life presentation

 “Different care managers specialize in different areas,” says Brenda.
 “We have a range of backgrounds and experiences.
 Some of us are registered nurses, others are social workers and gerontologists.
 I have a background in rehabilitation psychology.
 We all have strengths and weaknesses, so it’s important to find the right match for you and your family.”

 In addition to finding an Aging Life Care Professional whose skillset matches your needs or the needs of your loved one, check that they have proper credentials.
 A legitimate Aging Life Care Professional will be an accredited member of the Aging Life Care Association (ALCA).
 According to their website, ALCA members “must meet stringent education, experience, and certification requirements of the organization,” and must follow a strict Code of Ethics and Standards of Practice.
-You can use the search tool on their website to find a qualified Aging Life Care Professional in your area.

 “It’s important to consider what makes a good match when it comes to an Aging Life Care Professional,” says Brenda.
 “They not only need to have the skillset you’re looking for, but also the right personality to engage with you and your family.
 If it doesn’t feel right, trust that instinct.”